Odeon Wood Green

 The Odeon was tripled in December 1973 with 814 seats remaining in the former circle and 450 in the former front stalls which gave a seating capacity of 1,264 in the main screen and two mini cinemas located under the circle that seated 149 and 150.
 The Odeon closed on 7th January 1984 with Walt Disney’s “Jungle Book” in the main screen and Ken Marshall in “Krull” playing in both of the two mini screens.

 The auditorium was de-tripled and returned to a single space that was converted into a Top Rank Bingo Club.
 Later operated by Mecca Bingo, this closed in July 1996.
-After period of over three years laying empty, the auditorium was converted into a church, whilst the former cafe/restaurant has been in use as a nightclub.
+After period of over three years laying empty, the auditorium was converted into a church named Dominion Centre, whilst the former cafe/restaurant has been in use as a nightclub which in 2019 it is named Rio Nightclub.

 The building was Listed Grade II from 26th March 1990 and was upgraded to Grade II* from October 2000.
 The name ‘Gaumont Palace’ was reinstated back into its recess on the top of the facade in 1993.
 Early in 2006, the nightclub painted the facade black, which is against the rules of listing, as it is considered an ‘alteration’.
 The planning department of Haringey Council ordered the offending paint-job removed in 2007.